 - Driving: Candidates should complete travel reimbursement forms indicating mileage for reimbursement.
 Please note that faculty are not reimbursed for transporting a candidate to/from the airport, hotel, or meals.

 - Meals: Expenses are paid from the Provost and VC for Academic Affairs' discretionary account.
-Receipts should be submitted to Ericka Champion, Provost's Office.
+Receipts should be submitted to Ericka Champion Wise, Provost's Office.
 Meals should be in line with in-state subsistence rates.
 Alcohol or tax associated with alcohol will not be reimbursed.
 Gratuity up to 20% of allowable expenses, i.e., food and non-alcoholic beverages for candidate, candidate’s partner/spouse and one faculty member, will be reimbursed (gratuity over 20% will not be reimbursed).
 The University will pay for the candidate, an accompanying spouse or partner if present, and one faculty member for each meal.
 For faculty reimbursement please remember to submit an ITEMIZED receipt and itinerary for all meal reimbursements.
-(The itinerary lets us meet one of OSBM's requirements.)
-Please use account #739260 for these recruitment meals; the Provost's Office will enter the fund number.
+Account #739260 is to be used for these recruitment meals; the Provost's Office will enter the fund number.

-- On-campus interviews should include at minimum one class presentation and meetings with each of the following individuals.
+- On-campus interviews should include at minimum one class teaching demonstration presentation and meetings with each of the following individuals.

 - Faculty in the department

-- Member of the Faculty Senate (contact the Faculty Senate Secretary for the list)
+- Member of the Faculty Senate (contact the Faculty Senate Assistant for the list)

-- Recent member of the Tenure Committee (contact the Faculty Senate Secretary for the list)
+- Recent member of the Tenure Committee (contact the Faculty Senate Assistant for the list)